-To recap, we've discovered it’s fairly rare for a college to require all ACT scores.
-That said, some very popular schools, such as Stanford, Georgetown, and Yale, do require all of your ACT scores.
+To recap, we've discovered that it's fairly rare for a college to require all ACT scores.
+That said, some very popular schools, such as Georgetown and Yale, do require all your ACT scores.

 There are some good reasons to not want to send all of your ACT scores, especially to competitive schools.

 The first is cost.
 As previously mentioned, ACT, Inc. charges you per score date and per school to send your ACT scores.
 So if you took the ACT three times, you'd have to pay $39 ($13 for each test date) just to send your scores to one all-scores school.
 If you're applying to multiple colleges, these costs can add up quickly.